Imbalance0530/android_font_patcher/README.md

 - Preparing to patch
   ( /sdcard == Internal Storage )
   - Navigate to /sdcard/Fontchanger/Patcher and create a folder for each font
-  - Place your single ttf/otf inside
+  - Place your single ttf inside
   - Folder structure will be:
       |--sdcard/
         |--Fontchanger/
           |--Patcher/
             |--<Folder with Font Name>/
-              |--<single ttf or otf, can be named anything>
+              |--<single ttf, can be named anything>
 Step 7:
 - Patching!
   ```